evanyans/evanyans/README.md

 hi i'm evan, i study Computer Science at the University of Waterloo and Business Administration at Wilfrid Laurier University.

-currently working on a racing line simulator using ml agents.
+currently working on a <a href="https://github.com/evanyans/racing-line-simulation">racing line simulator</a> using ml agents.

 looking for winter 2025 internship.